-The Company has authorized 325,000,000 shares of \$0.0001 par value Common Stock of which 234,953,286 were issued and outstanding as of June 30, 2022 and December 31, 2021.
+The Company has authorized 325,000,000 shares of \$0.0001 par value Common Stock of which 244,953,286 and 234,953,286 were issued and outstanding as of December 31, 2022 and 2021, respectively.
 These shares have one vote per share.

-Preferred Stock Series A
+Preferred Stock Series A-1

-The Company has authorized 1,000 shares of \$0.0001 par value (stated value \$10) Series A Supermajority Voting Preferred Stock of which 1,000 were issued and outstanding as of June 30, 2022 and December 31, 2021.
-So long as one share of Series A Preferred Stock is outstanding, the outstanding shares of the Series A Preferred Stock shall have the number of votes, in the aggregate, equal to 51% of all votes entitled to be voted at any stockholder meeting.
+The Company has authorized 1,000 shares of \$0.0001 par value (stated value \$10) Series A-1 Supermajority Voting Preferred Stock of which 1,000 were issued and outstanding as of December 31, 2022 and 2021.
+So long as one share of Series A-1 Preferred Stock is outstanding, the outstanding shares of the Series A-1 Preferred Stock shall have the number of votes, in the aggregate, equal to 51% of all votes entitled to be voted at any stockholder meeting.
 These shares have no rights to receive dividends and liquidation rights are equal to the stated value per share.

-Preferred Stock Series B
+Preferred Stock Series B-1

-The Company has authorized 25,000 shares of \$0.0001 par value (stated value \$1,000) Series B Convertible Redeemable Preferred Stock of which 14,950 were issued and outstanding as of June 30, 2022 and December 31, 2021.
+The Company has authorized 25,000 shares of \$0.0001 par value (stated value \$1,000) Series B-1 Convertible Redeemable Preferred Stock of which 14,950 were issued and outstanding as of December 31, 2022 and 2021.
 These shares have no voting rights, dividends on these shares shall accrue at the rate of 5% of the stated value per share and liquidation rights are equal to the stated value per share.
 These shares are convertible into the Company's Common Stock based on the stated value at a conversion price equal to 90% of the average closing price of the Common Stock on the 10 Trading Days immediately prior to the Conversion Date but in any event no less than the par value of the Common Stock.
-The Series B Preferred Stock was not convertible prior to the first anniversary of its issuance except with the consent of the holders of a majority of the then outstanding shares, if any, of the Series A Preferred Stock.
-No conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the Series B Preferred Stock) in the common stock of InnovaQor would exceed 4.99%.
+The Series B-1 Preferred Stock was not convertible prior to the first anniversary of its issuance except with the consent of the holders of a majority of the then outstanding shares, if any, of the Series A-1 Preferred Stock.
+No conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the Series B-1 Preferred Stock) in the common stock of InnovaQor would exceed 4.99%.
 These shares are redeemable at the option of the Company at their stated value plus declared and unpaid dividends.
 Because these shares are convertible, at the option of the holder, into a variable number of common shares based solely on a fixed dollar amount (stated value) known at issuance of the shares, they have been recorded as a long-term liability at the date of issuance in accordance with ASC 480, Distinguishing Liabilities from Equity.

-Preferred Stock Series C
+Preferred Stock Series C-1